Jesica-akeyo/-Kenya-workforce-gender-disparities/osservatorio-kenya-workforce-README.md

 ## What we found

 Kenya's labour market runs on self-employment far more than wage work, and that reliance falls unevenly by gender.
-Roughly two thirds of all employed people are self-employed, and among women that share climbs to three quarters, well above the share among men.
+Roughly two-thirds of all employed people are self-employed, and among women that share climbs to three-quarters, well above the share among men.
 Agriculture absorbs most of that self-employment, and it absorbs a larger share of women than men.
 Sectors associated with formal professional work register only a small fraction of self-employment for either gender, which points to how far Kenya's informal economy sits from the kind of structured, socially protected work that policy conversations often assume as the norm.

 ## Working with the data's limits